If you're thinking of buying a house and applying for a mortgage, you'll need to know all about loan-to-value. Here's our guide with the lowdown.

 £200,000 (mortgage) ÷ £250,000 (whole value) = 0.8

-Your loan-to-value would be 80 per cent, meaning that the money you're borrowing adds up to 80 per cent of the value of the property, and you own 20 per cent of it outright.
+Your loan-to-value would be 80%, meaning that the money you're borrowing accounts for 80% of the value of the property, and you own 20% outright.

-The £50,000 deposit (available upfront as cash) is described as ‘equity’.
-As a homeowner gradually pays backs the money borrowed, the equity will increase.
+The £50,000 deposit (available upfront as cash) is described as ‘equity’ and as the homeowner pays off the mortgage the equity will increase.

 100,000 (new equity value) ÷ 250,000 (whole property value) = 0.4

-You now own 40 per cent of the value of your home, and your loan-to-value will decrease to 60 per cent, the remaining value.
+You now own 40% of your home outright and your loan-to-value will decrease to 60%.

 Loan-to-value calculation as house prices change